Take the guesswork out of choosing the right sound, music and voice for the right job.

 They had to know what kind of sound they should use, where.

-Defining the key states of mind, feelings, beliefs and behaviour that NAB needs to evoke and express in different situations.
+Defining the feelings, beliefs and behaviour that NAB needs to evoke in different situations.

 I identified the three states of mind NAB needs to evoke with sound, voice and music from NAB's customer insights and brand collateral.
 The three core functional and emotional benefits that NAB gives customers.